 Some Nvidia Shield owners might still want to know how to get Kodi from somewhere other than Google Play.
-Their reasons might be:
+For instance, they might:

-- Access to Google Play is blocked, such as for users in China
+- Live somwhere that Google Play is unavailable, such as China

 - Prefer to use an older version of Kodi

 - Prefer to use a specific third-party Kodi build

 Below, we’ll show you how to get Kodi on your Nvidia Shield using two methods: Google Play and sideloading.

 Many Kodi users use Virtual Private Networks (VPNs) to hide illicit streaming activities.
 But even those who use legitimate addons can benefit from a VPN.
 If you haven’t already, learn how to install a VPN on Nvidia Shield in this tutorial.